awsdocs/aws-transit-gateway-guide/doc_source/how-transit-gateways-work.md

 When dynamic routing is used with a VPN attachment, the routes in the route table associated with the VPN attachment are advertised to the customer gateway through BGP\.

+For a Connect attachment, routes in the route table associated with the Connect attachment are advertised to the third\-party virtual appliances, such as SD\-WAN appliances, running in a VPC through BGP\.

 For a Direct Connect gateway attachment, [allowed prefixes interactions](https://docs.aws.amazon.com/directconnect/latest/UserGuide/allowed-to-prefixes.html) control which routes are advertised to the customer network from AWS\.

 When a static route and a propagated route have the same destination, the static route has the higher priority, so the propagated route is not included in the route table\.
 If you remove the static route, the overlapping propagated route is included in the route table\.